 To register for a computer remote proctored exam, contact SCSA Program Services to confirm your eligibility.
-If you are eligible, you will be provided with an exam request email address for Saskatchewan Polytechnic Testing Services and a template of information required to book the exam.
-Forward your exam request information to the email address provided.
+If you are eligible, you will be provided with a registration link for Saskatchewan Polytechnic Testing Services and information required to book the exam.
 SaskPoly will contact you by email to confirm they have received your request.
 You will receive a subsequent phone call from SaskPoly to set up exam payment.